Seddik-Turki/Image-Captionning-with-Visual-Attention/README.md

 Given an image, the goal is to generate a caption
 The model uses Spatial attention to focus on relevant parts of the image when generating each token.

+All the code for data handling, model training and inference can be found in the notebook.

 ## Model Architecture
 The model architecture built in this tutorial is shown below.
 Features are extracted from the image, and passed to the cross-attention layers of the Transformer-decoder.